TheSuperHackers/GeneralsGamePatch/Patch104pZH/ReleaseUnpacked/Changes/v1.0/GlaOnlySortedByDate.md

 **Source:** 1676_salvage_crate_exploit.yaml

 ---
-### 2023-02-11 - Adds idle auto reload after 15100 ms for GLA Scorpion with double rocket salvage upgrade <a name='link__20230211__1699_scorpion_idle_reload'></a>
+### 2023-02-11 - Adds idle auto reload after 15100 ms to GLA Scorpion with double rocket salvage upgrade <a name='link__20230211__1699_scorpion_idle_reload'></a>
 **Changes**

-- **FEATURE**: The GLA Scorpion Rocket will now always reload when idle.
+- **TWEAK**: The GLA Scorpion Rocket will now always reload when idle.
 This makes the unit a bit better in scenarios where it managed to only fire with one of its rockets on its target and some time passes until the next target is attacked.

 **Links**